vaginessa/dns-wiki/DNS.md

 setprop net.pdpbr1.dns1 208.67.222.222
 setprop net.pdpbr1.dns2 208.67.220.220</pre>

-To check against it (on e.g. wlan) use
+To check against it (on e.g. wlan) we use:
 <pre>
 tcpdump -ns0 -i wlan0 'port 53'</pre>

-> [DNS check tool](http://dnscheck.pingdom.com/) is a secure proof if DNS is working or not, alternative you can use nslookup via command line.
+[DNS check tool](http://dnscheck.pingdom.com/) is a secure proof if DNS is working or not, alternative you can use nslookup via command line.
 Please remember that there are some problems generally with the DNS security protocol, there are several known attacks, like DOS, Cache poisoning, ghost domain names & [others](http://ianix.com/pub/dnssec-outages.html).
 For more information take a look over [here](http://www.theregister.co.uk/2015/03/18/is_the_dns_security_protocol_a_waste_of_everyones_time_and_money/#)

-> If there is no setprop you can write the values before the <code>unset_dns_props()</code> begins.
+If there is no setprop you can write the values before the <code>unset_dns_props()</code> begins.
 Here is an [example 20-dns.conf file](https://gist.github.com/CHEF-KOCH/b054c88d8ba7975a1517).
 You can get the dns information by using the _getprop | grep dns_ command but this will only work for Android <4.3 devices.

-> The <code>getprop</code> or <code>setprop</code> method **does not work on Android versions >4.4+** anymore.
+The <code>getprop</code> or <code>setprop</code> method **does not work on Android versions >4.4+** anymore.
 Those values, when changed, get simply ignored by the _netd_ daemon.
 It's necessary to communicate directly to the daemon via the <code>/dev/socket/netd socket</code>.
 In Android it's now present a tool called <code>ndc</code> which does exactly this job.

 On 4.3 or 4.4 KitKat (#su):
 <pre>